Instructor in the Rabb School of Continuing Studies, Division of Graduate Professional Studies.

 Molecular biology, cell biology, protein expression and analysis, biology of neurodegenerative diseases, Alzheimer’s disease

-I have a strong background in the field of Alzheimer’s disease, with specific training in the molecular and cellular biology of this disease.
-My research interest focuses on the molecular mechanisms underlying neurodegeneration in AD, and I have published more than 30 research articles and reviews in this field.
-I have explored and pioneered many different techniques and scientific approaches, from proteomics to bio-clinical research, cell biology, molecular biology and biochemistry.
-I have worked using both human and animal samples, cell cultures and animal models.
+Her background is in the field of Alzheimer’s disease, with specific training in the molecular and cellular biology of this disease and on the molecular mechanisms underlying neurodegeneration in AD.
+Her expertise includes the application of proteomics, bio-clinical research, cell biology, molecular biology and biochemistry, analysis of both human and animal samples, cell cultures and animal models.

-Since 2006 I teach at Harvard Extension School upper level courses that I personally designed on the biology of neurodegenerative diseases and on the translational research in this field.
-Here at Brandies I am Adjunct Faculty at the Rabb School where I teach courses in Molecular Biology.
+Since 2006 she teaches at Harvard Extension School upper level courses that she personally designed on the biology of neurodegenerative diseases and on the translational research in this field.

 Pastorino L., Kondo A., Zhou X.Z., Lu K.P..
 "Pin1 protects against Alzheimer’s disease: one goal, multiple mechanisms.."
 Alzheimer's Disease.
 Ed.
 Inga Zarr.
 InTech Publishing Company, 2012.
 1-29. (forthcoming)